eva-zk/BAIN_lerntagebuch/_posts/2024-02-14-tag1-2_Nachmittag.md

 - ls -l und ls -lh
 - cd, cd ..
 (Verzeichniswechsel)

 Keine grossen Probleme.
-Wir haben ähnliche Dinge getan, als wir die Grundlagen der Linux-Shell lernten und als ich Terminal auf dem Mac benutzten musste.
+Wir haben ähnliche Dinge getan, als wir die Grundlagen der Linux-Shell lernten und als ich Terminal auf dem Mac verwendete.

 Was ist eine Shell?
 Aus _Library Carpentry_:
 <br>"The shell is a program that is usually launched on your computer much in the way you would start any other program."